babel/website/docs/v8-migration.md

 npx @babel/cli@7 --config-file ./babel.record-tuple-migration.config.json src --out-lib src-mod
 ```

-Please manually check whether `src-mod` can work.
+Please manually check whether `src-mod` is correct.
 If everything looks good, overwrite `src` with contents in `src-mod`.

-### Syntax plugins
+### Syntax plugins {#syntax-plugins}

-The following syntax plugins are no longer needed, you can safely remove them from your config and node modules:
+The following syntax plugins are no longer needed, you can safely remove them from your configuration and dependencies:

 - `@babel/plugin-syntax-async-functions`
 - `@babel/plugin-syntax-async-generators`